Umplify/umplify/_pages/cloud-solutions.md

   - image_path: /assets/images/flexibility_software.svg
     title: Adopting Infrastructure-as-a-Code (IaaC)
     excerpt: Our DevOps engineers can help your company to programmatically provision the physical resources that your application requires to run on Azure.
 We use the most modern technolgies in the market like Terraform and Bicep to eliminate the manual process of creating your Azure resources.
-    url: infrastructure-provisioning
+    url: cloud-solutions/infrastructure-provisioning
     btn_label: "Read More"
     btn_class: "btn--primary"

 feature_row_right33:
   - image_path: /assets/images/flexibility_software.svg
     title: Storage decentralization
-    excerpt: We help your business decentralize your data primarily on Azure Cloud infrastructure by leveraging the most cutting-edge protocols in industry.
-We create a private cluster of peer-to-peer nodes where you can store and retrieve your files securely, reliably with 99.999% availability 27/7/365.
+    excerpt: We help your business decentralize its data primarily on Azure Cloud infrastructure by leveraging the most cutting-edge protocols in industry.
+We create a private cluster of peer-to-peer nodes where you can store and retrieve your files securely, reliably with 99.999% availability 24/7/365.
-    url: storage-decentralization
+    url: cloud-solutions/storage-decentralization
     btn_label: "Read More"
     btn_class: "btn--primary"
 ---